Azure-Samples/MyDriving/scripts/README.md

 ### Machine Learning configuration

 1. Open the Machine Learning work space (named MyDriving).
-2. Modify the Reader component in both experiments to enter storage account key.
+2. Modify the Reader components in both experiments to enter storage account key.
 The storage account is under the same resource group and should have name prefixed with "mydrivingstr".
+3. Modify the Writer components in both experiments to enter correct SQL Database connection info.
+You need to provide correct SQL Database server names and login credentials for both mydrivingDB database (on a server with a "mydrivingdbserver" prefix) and mydrivingAnalyticsDB (on a server with a "mydriving-dbserver" prefix).
 3. [TBD]

 ### Azure Data Factory configuration